Do you offer a waiver of the application fee?

 Fuqua accepts GMAT, GRE, and Executive Assessment (EA) scores.
 Test scores are valid for 5 years, and we do not require the official score report at time of application - you need only self-report your score and provide official scores when admitted.
 We do not have a preference for which exam you provide, and scores can be updated after your application is submitted.

-We recognize that many testing centers are not open at the moment, but both GMAC and ETS, the administrators of the GMAT and GRE tests, respectively, have now made available the option to take these tests from a home environment.
+Both GMAC and ETS, the administrators of the GMAT and GRE tests, respectively, have provided the option to take these tests from a home environment.
 Please visit the GMAC or ETS websites for more information.

 What is your policy on deferred admission?